 Strategic therapy is a directive, behavioral approach to clinical work developed by Jay Haley in the 1960s and 1970s.
 Haley built the method from two sources: Gregory Bateson’s communication research at the Veterans Administration Hospital in Palo Alto, and Milton H. Erickson’s techniques of hypnosis and indirect suggestion in Phoenix.
-The result was a clinical framework that treats symptoms as functional behaviors within relational systems and the therapist as an active agent of change.
+The result was a clinical framework that treats symptoms as functional behaviors within relational systems and the practitioner as an active agent of change.

 The approach rests on a specific premise.
 Symptoms are not diseases.
 They are solutions to problems the client has not yet solved by other means.
 A practitioner trained in strategic therapy reads the presenting complaint as information about the client’s relational structure, then designs interventions to alter that structure directly.
 The interventions are behavioral: directives, tasks, paradoxical prescriptions.
 The goal is measurable change in the presenting problem, typically within ten sessions or fewer.